eficode-academy/kubernetes-katas/08-storage-basic-dynamic-provisioning.md

 Exit the multitool pod and *exec* into the nginx pod.

-Create a file in the html dirrectory, and add some text in it:
+Create an `index.html` file in the `/usr/share/nginx/html/` dirrectory, and add some text in it:

 ```shell
 $ kubectl exec -it nginx-deployment-6665c87fd8-cc8k9 -- bash